 Is Algae Good or Bad in a Fish Tank?

-Algae has several uses in an aquarium – many of which are beneficial to the tank’s ecosystem.
+Algae has several uses in an aquarium – many benefit the tank’s ecosystem.
 Like plants, algae use photosynthesis to convert light and organic nutrients in the water into new algae.

 However, unlike plants, they can survive in worse conditions as they’re a more simplistic lifeform.
 They can absorb more wavelengths of light and consume compounds that plants can’t use.

-They occur when the tank’s exposed to too much light or carbon dioxide and too many nutrients.
+They occur when the tank is exposed to too much light or carbon dioxide and too many nutrients.
 It can make the water go cloudy and the fish sick.
 However, algae aren’t all bad and have the following benefits:

 Minimizes Toxins